No Sean Bean. Difficult to re introduce his character but he is a quality actor and i missed his acting talents in this.

 In summary, Curan pulls something very special out of the bag to produce "Children of Men", one of the most compelling, suspenseful, well thought out, political and captivating sci-fi thrillers ever.

-I don't see what all the hype is about Daniel Craig steps onto the big stage with Casino Royale, a directorial effort from Martin Campbell of such films as the amazing "No Escape" and one of the best bond films to date "Goldeneye" and its with Campbell's CV that perhaps drew me into this initially, but upon first viewing, i was left somewhat disappointed and it wasn't just down to Campbell.
+Daniel Craig steps onto the big stage with Casino Royale, a directorial effort from Martin Campbell of such films as the amazing "No Escape" and one of the best bond films to date "Goldeneye" and its with Campbell's CV that perhaps drew me into this initially, but upon first viewing, i was left somewhat disappointed and it wasn't just down to Campbell.

 Daniel Craig is still not bond, the movie maybe OK but Craig just ain't bond, does not work, no questions.
 He doesn't sound right, look right and even act in the right way.
 A perfect Bond could have been Sean Bean.
 OK, he was in Goldeneye, but what the hell, he could still be Bond and a quality one it has to be said.